 I just think the stems are neat…

-Agastache nepetoides flowers from July through September so I have taken any photos of them yet.
-I am sure I have seen these plants on my own farm so I may be able to take photos here.
-Otherwise I will go back to the woods to take photos.
+Agastache nepetoides flowers from July through September so I haven’t taken any photos of them yet.
 I can write descriptions of the flowers better once I have physically seen them.
-Plants flower at the end of its main stem and branches, giving the whole upper part of the plant the appearance of a candelabra.
+Plants flower at the end of their main stem and branches, giving the whole upper part of the plant the appearance of a candelabra.
 The greenish-yellow flowers are tightly packed on 2-8″ spikes and only open a few at a time.
 My thanks to Adrian Sydor, a fellow member of iNaturalist, for allowing me to use a few of his photos until I can take my own.

 Plants, being perennial, come up from the base in the spring and also from seed.
 When seedlings reach 3-4 feet tall in mid-summer they will also flower.

 A few websites mention it smelling like catnip and that the Iroquois Indians used an infusion made from Agastache nepetoides as a wash for poison ivy and itch.

 I was planning on visiting the site where I saw this plant when it was supposed to flower but I didn’t get around to it.
 Maybe in 2021.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out. iNaturalist has been a great help.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.